 Increasing strength, is to master heavier resistance with good form and use the best exercises to help you achieve this.
 So… Let's look a little closer at what we can do to help you, get in your best shape this year!

-The single most important thing that should be focused on before you strike out for the gym, is: Set an athletic goal ! make it realistic one with a plan towards it.
+One important thing that should be considered before you strike out for the gym is: Set an athletic goal !
+Make it a realistic one with a plan towards it.

-A whopping 71% of people that set serious goals (not New Year's resolutions).
-But… A serious and realistic plan towards what you want to achieve and focus on it, will have this success rate.
+A whopping 71% of people that set serious goals (not New Year's resolutions), with a realistic plan towards what you want to achieve, and focus on it, has a higher probability of yielding serious results.

-Setting your goal this year gives you direction, and something serious to work towards. planning your exercises around a realistic routine with some rewards along the way to the main goal, is Paramount in sticking to this.
+Setting your goal this year gives you direction, and something serious to work towards. planning your exercises around a realistic routine with some rewards along the way to the main goal, is Paramount in enjoying and sticking with it.

-So... try asking some questions first, of which direction you want to go with your training, these questions could be:
+So... try some questions first: of which direction you may want to take your training, these questions could be:

 Gear your training interests towards your athletic goal!